JamesTing/doravoice-astro/src/pages/legal/terms-of-service.md

 This service may contain information, products, and services from third parties.
 When you visit third-party links, you may be transferred to sites unrelated to us.
 We are not responsible for any responsibilities of third parties.
 Complaints, claims, concerns, or issues related to third-party products should be submitted directly to the third party.

-You agree to indemnify, defend and guarantee AmyMind for any claims or demands arising from your use of this service in violation of the terms of service, including reasonable attorney's fees.
+You agree to indemnify, defend and guarantee DoraVoice for any claims or demands arising from your use of this service in violation of the terms of service, including reasonable attorney's fees.

 This service should be provided "as is" and "available" without any express or implied warranties.